jrosdahl/miniircd/README.md

 it is a functional alternative to a full-blown ircd for private or internal use.
 Installation is simple; no configuration is required.

-This fork adds the ability to specify a chroot jail for the server process, as well as the ability to set the user/group of the process. (*nix OSes only)

 Features
 --------